 It’s imperative to have an understanding of cultural competency when working with teenagers.
 Understanding the history and culture of your population will help provide insight into the expectations of families and communities.
 Each culture, ethnicity, neighborhood, and socioeconomic status (S.E.S) has its own unique and rich history.
 Having a knowledge base of cultural norms may help you better understand the perspectives of youth and utilize authentic, real-life scenarios.

 For example, some cultures are taught not to look adults in the eye when they are speaking to you.
 Do you recall the statement, “Look me in the eye when I am talking to you?”
-While this isn’t usually said in the most pleasant of tones, some youth may, in fact, view it as sign of disrespect not to look someone in the eye when they are speaking.
+While this isn’t usually said in the most pleasant of tones, some youth may, in fact, view it as a sign of disrespect not to look someone in the eye when they are speaking.
 Clarifying that it’s alright to look you in the eye and that you would prefer it is helpful when having one-on-one conversations with your students or participants.

 Understand youth development